-The current geopolitical situation between the US and Iran, has brought uncertainty and volatility to the global economy.
-Because of this geopolitical turbulence, savvy investors have turned to gold as a hedge against economic uncertainty and instability.
-Historically, it has proven a good investment option in small percentages of a diversified portfolio.
-However, the question that arises is where to safely store your gold investment.
-In this article chime in about home storage for your Gold IRA.
+The current war between Ukraine and Russia, as well as the broader geopolitical situation between the West and Moscow, has brought uncertainty and volatility to the global economy.
+Because of this turbulence, many savvy investors have turned to gold as a hedge against economic uncertainty and instability.

 Holding Physical Gold At Home Is Risky

 “Holding physical gold at home is risky even though it feels safe.
 Gold at home can be misplaced or stolen.
 Even safe deposit boxes have been robbed or destroyed in disasters.
-It's cheap to own a gold fund of ETF and secure.
-If you're holding gold as a hedge to chaos in the world and collapse of government, maybe have a few coins handy to barter, but a case of whiskey might be just as good and a lot cheaper.”
+It's cheap to own a gold fund or ETF.
+If you're holding gold as a hedge to chaos in the world and collapse of the government, maybe have a few coins handy to barter, but a case of whiskey might be just as good and a lot cheaper.”